named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setChildInherit Method
 --------------------------------------

-Set the value of the "childInherit" flag
+Set the value of the "childInherit" flag.

 :[C++]: